zemarkow/freq2notename/README.md

 # freq2notename

-Toolkit for converting audio frequencies into musical note names and vice versa for music transcription and tuning
+Toolkit and graphical user interface for converting audio frequencies into musical note names and vice versa for music transcription and tuning

 ## Introduction and Getting Started